658

 9

-Betti Gertrud Käthe Hilda Coppi, known as Hilde Coppi, was a German communist and resistance fighter against the Nazi regime.
-She was a member of the anti-fascist resistance group that was later...
+Betti Gertrud Käthe Hilda Coppi, known as Hilde Coppi, was a German communist in the resistance against the Nazi regime.
+She was a member of the anti-fascist resistance group that was called the Red...

 9